 If you choose to instruct us, we will agree with you the most suitable way of informing your staff of redundancies and we will take the time to properly explain the situation to them.

 Where it is appropriate to do so we can attend the business premises, along with Job Centre representatives to ensure staff receive the best possible advice not just on the liquidation, but also on benefit claims and future job & retraining opportunities.

 If staff have already been made redundant, you can direct them to our guide for employees made redundant in liquidations.

 Have we answered all your questions about redundancy in liquidation?
-If we have missed anything, please get in touch with one of our business rescue experts directly.
+If we have missed anything, please get in touch with one of our expert advisors directly.